alonzzio/log-monitoring-server/README.md

 Processing `pub/sub` is a independent service which will continuously publish messages to pub/sub.(its `frequency` and `message per publish` and number of publish `workers` pool can be configured through `env`)

 Processing `Data Collection Layer` reads messages from `pub/sub` and send to a buffered `channel`.
 Another process will make queues and sort to message and severity together send to another channel.
-A BD process will read this processed messages and severity from the channel and insert to `DB` as a `transaction`.If any fail from DB.
+A DB process will read this processed messages and severity from the channel and insert to `DB` as a `transaction`.If any fail from DB.
 It will retry. and a statics log will write to `app.log` file. `(LMSlogging/)`
 All other System logs will write to `system.log`.

 `Message per batch` number of concurrent `workers` can ve configured through env.